nthangelane/mergekit/README.md

 - `--reshard` speeds up merges by saving single-shard safetensors (default enabled).
 - `--in-memory` is supported only with the `pool` strategy.
+ - CPU-only run is supported with `--strategy serial` and `--no-merge-cuda` (no `--vllm`).
+See `docs/evolve_ga.md` for an example.

+YAML configuration (optional): GA hyperparameters can be placed in your evolution config file under a `ga` section.
+CLI flags override YAML values when provided.
+See `docs/evolve_ga.md` for a full example.

 ### Uploading to Huggingface